-In 1910 Wigington was listed by the U.S. Census as one of only 59 African American architects, artists and draftsmen in the country.
-While in Omaha, Wigington designed the Broomfield Rowhouse, Zion Baptist Church, and the second St. John's African Methodist Episcopal Church building, along with several other single and multiple family dwellings.
+In 1910 Wigington was listed by the U.S. Census as one of only 59 African American architects, artists, and draftsmen in the country.
+While in Omaha, Wigington designed the Broomfield Rowhouse, Zion Baptist Church, the second St. John's African Methodist Episcopal Church building, and several other single and multiple-family dwellings.

-It was in Saint Paul, Minnesota where Wigington created a national reputation.
-He moved there in 1914 and by 1917 was promoted to senior architectural designer for the City of St. Paul.
-During the 1920s and '30s, Wigington designed most of the Saint Paul Public Schools buildings, as well as golf clubhouses, fire stations, park buildings, airports for the city.
-Other Wigington structures include the Highland Park Tower, the Holman Field Administration Building and the Harriet Island Pavilion, all now listed on the National Register of Historic Places, as well as the Roy Wilkins Auditorium.
+It was in Saint Paul, Minnesota, where Wigington created a national reputation.
+He moved there in 1914 and, by 1917, was promoted to senior architectural designer for the City of St. Paul.
+During the 1920s and '30s, Wigington designed most of the Saint Paul Public Schools buildings, golf clubhouses, fire stations, park buildings, and airports for the city.
+Other Wigington structures include the Highland Park Tower, the Holman Field Administration Building, and the Harriet Island Pavilion, all now listed on the National Register of Historic Places and the Roy Wilkins Auditorium.

 Wigington also designed monumental ice palaces for the St. Paul Winter Carnival in the 1930s and '40s.
 Nearly 60 Wigington-designed buildings still stand in St. Paul.
 They include the notable Highland Park Clubhouse, Cleveland High School, Randolph Heights Elementary School, and the downtown St. Paul Police Station, in addition to the Palm House and the Zoological Building at the Como Park Zoo.
 Four of his buildings are recognized by listing on the National Register of Historic Places.